edsycarreon/bill-reminder/ai/programming_rules.md

 - Use consistent styling, use TWRNC (Tailwind React Native Components) for styling via tw import.
 Use it for all components.
 You can use it like this "tw`text-center`".
 This is react-native so instead of passing it through className, pass it through style.
 - Ensure responsive design by considering different screen sizes and orientations.
 - Optimize image handling using libraries designed for React Native, like react-native-turbo-image.
+- Import tw from the tailwind folder instead of directly from the library.

 Best Practices: